 Tax Credits for Buying Electric and Hybrid Cars

-The good news is that there are two tax credits for taxpayers who bought an electric or hybrid car in 2013:
+There are two tax credits for taxpayers who bought an electric or alternative motor vehicle car in 2014:

 How Do I Claim the Alternative Motor Vehicle Tax Credit?

 To claim the credit, complete Form 8910 and attach it to Form 1040.
 Include your credit amount in line 53 of Form 1040.
 Check box c and enter "8910" on the line next to that box.

 On efile.com, you can prepare and efile Form 8910, along with your Form 1040.
 Once you answer a few simple questions about your tax situation, the efile software will generate the forms for you and help you complete them accurately.

 What is the Qualified Plug-In Electric Drive Motor Vehicle Tax Credit?

 The Qualified Plug-In Electric Drive Motor Vehicle Credit is a credit for placing a new qualified plug-in electric drive motor vehicle in service.
 This is a vehicle that is run to a significant extent by an electric motor and draws electricity from a battery and is capable of being recharged from an external source of electricity.

 What Cars Qualify for the Qualified Plug-in Electric Drive Motor Vehicle Tax Credit?

 All of the following plug-in hybrids and electric cars qualify for the Credit for Qualified Plug-In Electric Drive Motor Vehicles and have different credit amounts depending on the year of the vehicle: